Ford Moving Production of Electric SUV from Michigan to Mexico

 Sending the electric vehicle to Mexico, where labor costs are lower, will help the business case for the costly model.
 It also risks raising the ire of President Donald Trump, who had been sharply critical of an earlier plan by Ford to build a small car factory in Mexico that the company ultimately canceled.

-Moving production of the electric SUV to Mexico will allow the carmaker to boost production of self-driving vehicles at its factory in Flat Rock, Michigan, according to its plans revealed late Wednesday.
-The Wall Street Journal reported the Mexico news earlier.
+Moving production of the electric SUV to Mexico will allow the carmaker to boost production of self-driving vehicles at its factory in Flat Rock, Mich. according to its plans revealed Dec.
+6. The Wall Street Journal reported the Mexico news earlier.

-Ford is boosting its investment by $200 million and adding 150 more jobs to the Michigan plant as part of the shift, Mark Truby, the company’s communications chief, said in an email.
+Ford is boosting its investment by $200 million and adding 150 more jobs to the Michigan plant as part of the shift, Mark Truby, the company’s communications chief, said.
 The driverless car is to debut in 2021.

 EV Centerpiece